--originally the pseudonyme of a gentleman who earned for it the reputation of vigour, and for himself a reputation as a fighting Atheist, with polemics carried to the most obtrusive and offensive lengths.
-We respected his outspeaking, but not his rudeness, or his blindness to ideas above him, or his insolent refusal of all belief in the sincerity of opponents.
+-originally the pseudonym of a gentleman who earned for it the reputation of vigour, and for himself a reputation as a fighting Atheist, with polemics carried to the most obtrusive and offensive lengths.
+We respected his outspeaking, but not his rudeness, nor his blindness to ideas above him, nor his insolent refusal of all belief in the sincerity of opponents.
 "The king never dies," nor does "Publicola:" the first writer of that name died, but the immortal name survived, and descended to a writer more refined, an eloquent preacher of "the religion of humanity," a gen-tleman, and a popular representative of the people in the Legislature.
-He has recently been identified with that Roman appellative; and our present object is to express our belief that the attack in question is not by him.
-We cannot rest that belief on its literary faults-on its ascribing to O'Connell an anecdote to be found in many an "Ana," and identified with a more illustrious Irishman, before Daniel's time; or the use of the phrase "running a muck," as if the Malay who runs a muck always had a tilt at the manure-heap; or the unhandy use of prepositions-but we are struck by the bitter sneer at the poor, the coarse allusion even to the odour of the destitute, and the ignorant cant about "Socialism."
+He has recently been identified with that Dense University of the identified with that Roman appellative; and our present object is to express our belief that the attack in question is not by him.
+We do not rest that belief on its literary faults-on its as-cribing to O'Connell an anecdote to be found in many an "Ana," and identified with a more illustrious Irishman, before Daniel's time; or on the use of the phrase "running amuck," as if the Malay who runs amuck always had a tilt at the manure-heap; or on the unhandy use of prepositions-but we are struck by the bitter sneering at the poor, the coarse allusion even to the odour of the destitute, and the ignorant cant about "Socialism."

 Even from the utility pen of the Dispatch one might have expected to obtain better philosophy.
 Carlyle offends by not valuing statistics; which are indeed worthless, unless the text gives soundness and true limitation to the figures.
 The writer in the Dispatch supplies an example.
-He boasts of the decline in the number of Irish paupers, although the workhouses had been rendered more habitable: he does not state how much of that was due to the relief of the labour market by the immense emigration in the year cited-an emigration which exceeded the whole number of paupers; and he docs not mention that diroct emigration of paupers, which relieving Ireland, has deluged Liverpool and Manchester with beggary.
+He boasts of the decline in the number of Irish paupers, although the workhouses had been rendered more habitable: he does not state how much of that was due to the relief of the labour market by the immense emigration in the years cited-an emigration which exceeded the whole number of paupers; and he does not mention that direct emigration of paupers, which relieving Ireland, has deluged Liverpool and Manchester with beggary.
 Of what worth are statistics such as these?
 Cruel to the poor, insolent to genius, the writer cannot even handle the figures to which his journeyman mind devotes itself.